 Food processors, on the other hand, are ideal for more labor-intensive tasks, like making dough.
 Food processors have wide mixing bowls — which make it easy to add in ingredients — and typically come with various attachments, giving you the ability to slice carrots, shred cheese, or mix dough.

 Theis a good example of what you should expect from this type of appliance.
 It has a large mixing bowl, a pulse setting, multiple speeds, and blade attachments for slicing, shredding, and chopping.
 It also comes with a “bowl scraper,” an attachment that automatically scrapes sticky dough and batter from the walls of the bowl.

-Whereas a food processor is a great tool for bakers, a blender is a great choice for someone who likes a liquid lunch (either cocktails or smoothies).
-But what if you want both?
-There used to be a pretty clear line between blenders and food processors, but that isn’t the case anymore.
-It’s not uncommon for high-end blenders to be sold with multiple attachments, which gives them the ability to tackle a number of extra tasks.
-The recipe book for the, for instance, includes smoothies, nut butters, bread dough, cocktails, and cake mixes.
+A food processor is a great kitchen tool for bakers.
+And a blender is an excellent choice for someone who likes a liquid lunch (either cocktails or smoothies).
+But if you want both, there’s an answer for that, too.
+There used to be a pretty clear line between blenders and food processors, but that isn’t the case now.
+It’s not uncommon for high-end blenders to come with multiple attachments.
+Thanks to all manner of accessories, a blender or food processor can command countless extra tasks.
+The recipe book for the Vitamix 5200, for instance, includes smoothies, nut butters, bread dough, cocktails, and cake mixes.

-So which appliance is right for you?
-Simply speaking, a blender is a better option for items with a lot of liquid, like smoothies and soups, and a food processor is a beast at handling thicker items like dough and butter.
-However, since the line between food processor and blender has, well, blended, you can find high-end appliances that handle both tasks admirably.
+Then again, the versatility can mean choosing an appliance just got harder.
+Some generalities can help guide your decision, though.
+For example, a blender is a better option for items with a lot of liquid, like smoothies and soups.
+In contrast, a food processor is a beast at handling thicker things like dough and butter.
+However, since the line between the food processor and blender has blurred, you can find high-end appliances that admirably address both tasks.